rollup-fortress/uncensored-book/src/introduction.md

 ## Force Inclusion Wallet Demo

-We have prepared two videos to show you how you will be using Force Inclusion if your wallet supports it.
+We make some modifications to the great Rabby Wallet and prepare two videos to show you how you will be using Force Inclusion if your wallet supports it.

+You can check out the Rabby Wallet modifiication we made to support the force inclusion feature [here](https://github.com/NIC619/Rabby/pull/1).

 ### 1. Uncensored Mode